M-N-IQBAL/M-N-IQBAL/README.md

 > I break things to understand them — and document the process so others can build securely.

-> Learning security is about curiosity, patience, and doing the work — even when it’s hard.

 <!---
 M-N-IQBAL/M-N-IQBAL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.